REGULAR WEEKDAY PROGRAMME

 - Assignments connected to check understanding of lessons at every stage.

-- 7 modules covering all aspects & subjects of UPSC civil service
+- 7 modules in prelims and 21 in mains cover entire aspects & subjects of UPSC civil service.

 - Current Affairs Modules along with GK Supplements

 - Doubt clearing sessions are provided for all internal and external tests

 - 60 mock Tests/year - these tests will include internal tests( prelims & mains) & exact to the pattern External test series.

 - Entire Study materials incorporating exam relevent sections from NCERT books.